TM312/mllrs.io/content/articles/innovating-apples-media-services.md

 ## Introduction

-From my perspective, there exists today three key trends shaping the dynamics of digital media:
+Today, there appears to exist three key trends shaping the dynamics of digital media.

 ## On Demand